thenura442/thenura442/README.md

 # About Me

 I'm Thenura from Sri Lanka, and I do projects related to Design and Development.
 I really enjoy learning languages and frameworks like Angular and Ionic, as well as work in Mobile App development.
-I also enjoy wireframing, ui, ux, and design in general.
+I also enjoy wireframing, ui, ux, and design in general.<br>

 <!-- GitHub stats from https://github.com/anuraghazra/github-readme-stats -->
 ![](https://github-readme-stats.vercel.app/api?username=thenura442&theme=radical&hide_border=false&include_all_commits=true&count_private=true)<br/>